Eigenpolytope Universality and Graphical Designs: Eigenpolytopes of Weighted Graphs

 Letting $\ones$ denote the all-ones vector in $\RR^n$, we always have that $L \ones = 0 $, since the $i$-th row of $A$ sums to $\deg(i) = \sum_{ij \in E} w(ij)$.
 Therefore, $\ones$ is an eigenvector of $L$ with eigenvalue $0$.
 Moreover, since $G$ is connected, the eigenspace of 0 is spanned by $\ones$; we denote this eigenspace by $\L_1.$ It is convenient to not normalize the eigenvectors $\varphi_i$ so that we may take $\phi_1 = \ones$ as the basis vector for $\L_1$.
-We abuse terminology and refer to the eigenspaces and eigenvalues of $L$ as the eigenspaces and eigenvalues of the graph $G$.
-The following running example will be used to illustrate the definitions and results of this section and the next.
+We will refer to the eigenspaces and eigenvalues of $L$ as the eigenspaces and eigenvalues of the graph $G$.
+We use the following running example to illustrate many definitions and results.
+The circled numbers in a graph are a labeling of the graph vertices.